 In compliance with Title VI and Title VII of the Civil Rights Act of 1964, Executive Order 246 as amended, Title IX of The Education Amendments of 1972, Sections 503 and 504 of The Rehabilitation Act of 1973, the Americans With Disabilities Act of 1990, the Family and Medical Leave Act of 1993, the Civil Rights Act of 1999, and other Federal Laws and Regulations, Oklahoma Christian University does not discriminate on the basis of race, color, national origin, sex, age, handicap, disability, or status as a veteran in any of its policies, practices, or procedures; this includes but is not limited to admissions, employment, financial aid, and educational services.
-The designated coordinator is Mr. Jeff Bingham, Vice President, at (405) 425-5180, 2501 E. Memorial Road, Edmond, Oklahoma 73013.
+The designated coordinator is The designated coordinator is Ms. Tamie Willis, Library Director, at (405) 425-5312, 2501 E. Memorial Road, Edmond, Oklahoma 73013.